Sebastián Miguel

 Sebastián Miguel (7 February 1931 – 15 July 2006) was a Spanish professional golfer.

+Career

 Miguel was born in Madrid.
 He won several major tournaments around Europe during the 1950s and 60s, including the Spanish Open in 1954, 1960 and 1967 and the Portuguese Open in 1959.
 He also won the Spanish Professionals Championship four times.

 Miguel represented his country in the World Cup on eleven occasions.
 He finished in runners-up spot in the team event twice, in 1958 partnered by his brother Ángel, who also had a successful professional career, and again in 1963 partnered by Ramón Sota.

 Miguel performed well in The Open Championship, finishing in the top ten four times, with a best of tied for 6th place in 1967.
 In the 1961 Open he tied for 14th alongside his brother.
 He also played in the U.S. Masters three times, but never made the cut.